eurojojo/homewizard-dynamic-battery/docs/logictree.md

 - **Action:**
   `standby`
 - **Reason:**
   When the household connection is heavily loaded (typical for EV charging), the battery must stay completely out of the way and not add any extra current.
+Grid safety takes precedence over arbitrage or self-consumption.

 ---